If you have not reviewed it since that date, please do so now.

 For internal business purposes, to improve and develop new products and services, perform internal data analysis, analyze the use of the Website to improve the customer experience or assess our promotional campaigns.

-For internal or external research, with your consent.
+For internal research, with your consent.
 If you voluntarily choose to participate in our research and agree to our DNA Informed Consent Agreement.

 Will MyHeritage Disclose any of Your Personal Information to Third Parties?

 PERSONAL INFORMATION PROVIDED BY YOU, INCLUDING GENETIC INFORMATION AND HEALTH INFORMATION, WILL NEVER BE SOLD OR LICENSED BY US TO THIRD PARTIES, INCLUDING INSURANCE COMPANIES, GOVERNMENT AGENCIES, OTHER CORPORATIONS OR EMPLOYERS.

 We will not provide information to law enforcement unless required by a valid court order or subpoena for genetic information.

 We will not disclose any of your personal information to any third party except in the following very limited circumstances:

 (a) with our service providers (e.g., payment platforms) under the protection of appropriate agreements – to provide you with our Service; (b) with your DNA Matches (if enabled) and with your Smart Matches (if enabled); (c) when required of us by law or during legal proceedings, or to prevent fraud and cybercrime; (d) For Research, if you voluntarily agreed to the DNA Informed Consent Agreement; and (e) In the scope of an acquisition of our business.

 Security of Your Personal Information